Davis Learning Strategies

 Lalaji Memorial Omega International School (LMOIS) in India has a huge student strength of around 4,500 students.

 LMOIS currently has one hundred fifteen DLS trained teachers, three DLS Mentors, and two licensed Davis Facilitators in-house.
+All foundation-phase children are taught reading with a combination of phonics and Davis approach, and they have set up a "special needs" division they call Indigo Section.
 The school strongly believes that when Davis Learning Strategies is used as a methodology in the regular school curriculum, it helps in bringing about a holistic growth in children.
 It not only prevents the onset of learning difficulties, but also helps in optimising the potential of all students.
 Children start to enjoy the learning process and are better able to handle their emotions.

-Now, as they step into the third year of our rendezvous with DLS, they have amazing experiences to share.
-The rest batch of eleven students who received instructions through DLS when they were in grade VII have completed their grade-X exams.
+After three years of using the Davis methods they have amazing experiences to share.
+The first batch of eleven students who received instructions through Davis methods when they were in grade-7 have completed their grade-10 exams.
 Out of eleven students, ten students scored more than 70% marks in their secondary school board exams.
 The student performance record of the last three years shows that all the children in the Indigo Section improved their reading skills by at least one to two levels every year.
 Their attention span increased, and they are able to understand the concepts better.
 Their critical thinking and reasoning skills also improved.
 They entered the Indigo Section with low self-esteem and a lot of behavioural issues.
 But they leave the Indigo Section for the mainstream classrooms with amazing confidence, self-regulated and responsible behaviour, and the ability to learn independently.

 Read more here: https://www.davislearn.com/